Creating the Publicity Photo for the Musical Oklahoma

 You have a lot on your plate for your work.
 Do you Get-R-Done?
 As Larry, the Cable Guy says, this is when you give it your all and give 110%.

 Like all these high school students realize, they repeatedly practiced, so the audience understood.
-They wanted to perform at the level where the storyline moved the audience to laugh and cry.
+They wanted to perform at a level where the storyline made the audience laugh and cry.

-Is all the stuff you are working on today behind those closed doors going to WOW the audience?
-Are you passionate as these students about their play?
+Is all the work you are doing today behind closed doors going to WOW the audience?
+Are you as passionate about your play as these students are?

 Don’t lower your expectations to meet your performance.
 Raise your level of performance to meet your expectations.